Important information affecting local television viewing

 Once the equipment is replaced, you will need to scan each of your television sets for channels (typically you can do this in the setup menu of your device) to be able to view KUED and affected channels.
 We apologize for this inconvenience.
 If you have any questions, please call KUED Viewer Services at 801-581-3064 or email at email@example.com.

-Here are a few short guides on who to re-scan for channels on many popular TV models:
+Here are a few short guides on how to re-scan for channels on many popular TV models:

 Sometimes digital TV channels change.
 Some stations may stop broadcasting or change frequencies, while new stations on different channels may become available.